 It is very important to log and document your training activities as a serious athlete.
-What do I mean by serious athlete?
+What do I mean by a serious athlete?
 Athletes who are using structure in there training to make improvements in their physical performance are how I define a serious athlete.
 So if you are a recreational rider, event rider, racer, runner, or triathlete who is organizing and logging their training, welcome to the serious athletes club.
 But are you documenting your big events and races?
-If not you maybe missing out on a wealth of information.
+If not you may be missing out on a wealth of information.

 If the above describes you then I thought I would share the things that I capture in my own race reports and how I use them.

-Lets start with how I use my race reports.
-First my race reports have been very casual affairs mainly to update my coach, my teammates and sponsors.
+Let’s start with how I use my race reports.
+First, my race reports have been very casual affairs mainly to update my coach, my teammates, and sponsors.
 This gives my coach something else to look at other than the raw telemetry/data of a race.
 There is quite a bit to be learned by the subjective commentary of a race report vs. race or event data.
 For instance, I was not posting numbers in my training that would show that I was capable of creating a break off the front of the peloton.
-However in a race I did just this.
-So I learned under certain circumstances, mood, rest, weather and adrenaline, I was able to do something training had proved was not in the cards for me.
-When I began writing race reports I initially used them as a tool to provide new racers on my team lessons learned and to get other teammates excited about each others progress and efforts.
+However, in a race I did just this.
+So I learned under certain circumstances, mood, rest, weather, and adrenaline, I was able to do something training had proved was not in the cards for me.
+When I began writing race reports I initially used them as a tool to provide new racers on my team lessons learned and to get other teammates excited about each other’s progress and efforts.
 I like to think of it as collaborative bench racing!

-After I posted my last race report to the team I realized it was way to long and an incredibly unorganized mess of text.
+After I posted my last race report to the team I realized it was way too long and an incredibly unorganized mess of text.
 This lead to this post and the outline I will be using from now on.
 I am covering each heading below with instructions.
 While I am sharing this outline with you my readers and those that I coach I only intend to capture highlights for my teammates and sponsors.
-I also have marked items with an */asterisk that I will use in my summary race reports that are less formal.
+I also have marked items with a */asterisk that I will use in my summary race reports that are less formal.

 *Name of Race/Event: What’s’ the name of the event/race?
 Include City, State, and which course if more than one course or race run/ridden

-*Race/Event Category: What Category did you race (5, 4, 3, 2, 1 Masters, D, C, B, A), Multi-Sport/Run Age Group, or which group did you ride with in your event (Front, Pack, Back, A, B, C,)
+*Race/Event Category: What Category did you race (5, 4, 3, 2, 1 Masters, D, C, B, A), Multi-Sport/Run Age Group, or which group did you ride within your event (Front, Pack, Back, A, B, C,)